-Time-outs are not permitted in team play.
-If you must leave the playing area to attend to personal needs, ensure that you are not scheduled to start a game before you will be able to return.
+Team play may not be halted for personal breaks.
+Players who must leave the playing area to attend to personal needs, should ensure that they are not scheduled to start a game before they will be able to return.

 Presence at the Table / Individual Game Forfeits